victor5743/web-page01/README.md

 # web-page01

-Responsive UI interface to buy an application using:
+UI interface to buy an application using:

 - Vue JS
 - Tailwind CSS